swindless/reading-notes/texteditorClass02.md

 **Important Features**

 *Code completion* – displays possible suggestions of text while you are typing.
-Emmet is shorthand language that speeds up the coding process.
+Emmet is a shorthand language that speeds up the coding process.
 It shows closing tags and brackets when you use open tags and brackets.
 *System highlighting* –takes the text you type and colorize the text.
 It makes it easier to locate errors.

 *Variety of themes* – background color, series of text color.
 Users mostly prefer dark background and bright color text. (this makes it easier on the eyes for viewing).